Let’s Explore Causes and Prevention of Sore Throat

-- Your child may experience vomiting, nausea, abdominal cramps (usually, this happens due to strep throat).
+- Your child may experience vomiting, nausea, and abdominal cramps (usually, this happens due to strep).

-It helps to have an exact way to tell whether a viral or bacterial infection likely causes your child’s sore throat.
+Both viral and bacterial infections can cause sore throats.
+It helps to have an exact way to tell whether throat pain is from a common bacterial infection or viral illness.

 - Cough is present

 - Runny nose